achyuth4/OpenGPT-LLMStudio/README.md

 ## What's New

-- [PR 152](https://github.com/h2oai/h2o-llmstudio/pull/152) Add RLHF functionality for fine-tuning LLMs.
+- [PR 152](https://github.com/achyuth4/AchyuthGPT-llmstudio/pull/152) Add RLHF functionality for fine-tuning LLMs.
-- [PR 132](https://github.com/h2oai/h2o-llmstudio/pull/131) Add 4bit training that allows training of larger LLM backbones with less GPU memory.
+- [PR 132](https://github.com/achyuth4/AchyuthGPT-llmstudio/pull/131) Add 4bit training that allows training of larger LLM backbones with less GPU memory.
 See [here](https://huggingface.co/blog/4bit-transformers-bitsandbytes) for a comprehensive summary of this method.
-- [PR 40](https://github.com/h2oai/h2o-llmstudio/pull/40) Added functionality for supporting nested conversations in data.
+- [PR 40](https://github.com/achyuth4/AchyuthGPT-llmstudio/pull/40) Added functionality for supporting nested conversations in data.
 A new `parent_id_column` can be selected for datasets to support tree-like structures in your conversational data.
 Additional `augmentation` settings have been added for this feature.

 Please note that due to current rapid development we cannot guarantee full backwards compatibility of new functionality.
 We thus recommend to pin the version of the framework to the one you used for your experiments.
 For resetting, please delete/backup your `data` and `output` folders.

 ## Setup

-H2O LLM Studio requires a machine with Ubuntu 16.04+ and at least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02.
+AchyuthGPT LLM Studio requires a machine with Ubuntu 16.04+ and at least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02.
 For larger models, we recommend at least 24GB of GPU memory.

 ### Recommended Install

-The recommended way to install H2O LLM Studio is using pipenv with Python 3.10.
+The recommended way to install AchyuthGPT LLM Studio is using pipenv with Python 3.10.
 To install Python 3.10 on Ubuntu 16.04+, execute the following commands:

 #### System installs (Python 3.10)